huaweicloud/terraform-provider-huaweicloud/docs/resources/mrs_job.md

 * `job_type` - (Required, Int, ForceNew) Job type 1: MapReduce 2: Spark 3: Hive Script 4: HiveQL
   (not supported currently) 5: DistCp, importing and exporting data.
-6: Spark Script 7: Spark SQL, submitting Spark SQL statements. (not supported in this APIcurrently) NOTE: Spark and Hive jobs can be added to only clusters including Spark and Hive components.
+6: Spark Script 7: Spark SQL, submitting Spark SQL statements. (not supported in this API currently) NOTE: Spark and Hive jobs can be added to only clusters including Spark and Hive components.

 * `job_name` - (Required, String, ForceNew) Job name Contains only 1 to 64 letters, digits, hyphens